31 Sleep Biohacks

 St John's Wort (Hypericum Perforatum) has gained a lot of popularity over the years as a natural sleeping aid.

-Used traditionally as a herbal remedy for depression, scientific data has shown that stress and anxiety are major contributing factors in poor sleeping patterns.
+Used traditionally as an herbal remedy for depression, scientific data has shown that stress and anxiety are major contributing factors to poor sleeping patterns.
+By reducing stress levels, St John's Wort may improve rest quality.

 St John's Wort has shown exceptionally positive results in the area of treating depression, anxiety, and stress-related mental issues, ergo; Hypericum is efficacious in assisting sleeping in people who have any degree of stress.
 (33)